modir/using-laminas-framework-book/version2/docs/ec2_tutorial.md

 On the page that appears, you need to select the Linux distribution you want to run on the virutal machine.
 In this tutorial, we choose *Amazon Linux AMI, 64-bit*.

-I> Amazon Linux is a distribution from Red Hat Linux and Cent OS family.
+> Amazon Linux is a distribution from Red Hat Linux and Cent OS family.
 The installation instructions are common between these distributions.
 For example, all these distributions use the yum package manager.
 So, if you know how to install a program in Cent OS, you will be able to apply the same steps to install it in Amazon Linux.

-T> In this tutorial, we use Amazon Linux, but you may select another distribution, if you wish.
+> In this tutorial, we use Amazon Linux, but you may select another distribution, if you wish.

 Click the *Select* button at the right side of the *Amazon Linux AMI* option.